Heading

 Window position tweaks

-This command requires a Range, and I specified the entire page since I like to view the full page content.
+I specified the entire page range since I like to view the full page content on screen.

 Tweak the page view

-The result above in various attempts usually isn't exactly right for me, so I often tweak the final position with a SmallScroll command.
+Across various attempts, ScrollIntoView usually isn't quite right for me, so I often tweak the final position with the SmallScroll method.

-There are several more window positioning commands, but I try not to barrage you with unused ones.
+There are several more window positioning commands like LargeScroll and PageScroll, but I'll try not to batter you with unused commands in this macro.

 Final Macro